 Making payments from other countries

-When paying, use the international RF-format reference number.
-Enter the full RF code, including the letters 'RF'.
-If, for some reason, you cannot feed the code in its entirety, you can try leaving out the first four characters.
+Use the international RF format for the reference number.
+Enter the reference number in full, including the letters RF.
+If you cannot enter the number in full, you can leave out the first four characters.

 Frequently asked questions

-The Finnish Tax Administration’s bank details contain a BIC code and a bank account number, expressed in the international IBAN format.
-BIC codes allow to identify the beneficiary's bank.
-The main bank for payments services of the Tax Administration is the OP Bank.
-Its BIC code is OKOYFIHH.
-Finnish IBAN account numbers always begin with the country code FI.
+The Tax Administration’s bank details include a BIC identifier and a bank account number in the IBAN format.
+The BIC identifies the payment recipient’s bank.
+For example, the BIC for Danske Bank is DABAFIHH.
+Finnish IBAN bank account numbers always begin with the country code FI.